Oneirical/bevy_tgfp/tutorial/4-a-la-carte-sorcery.md

 The implementation will rely on a struct with yet another cute name: Synapses.
 Named after the transmission of signals between neurons, they are like a snowball rolling down a hill and accumulating debris.

-When a new `SynapseData` is created, it is blank except for the fact that it knows its `caster`, how the caster moved last turn (`caster_momentum`) and where that caster is (`caster_position`).
-It still has no tiles to target, and no effects to execute onto the game.
-As it "rolls" down the list of `Axiom`s, it will accumulate `targets` and `effects` to execute on those targets.
-The `effects` are simply replicas of Events, like "teleport this entity here" or "summon this entity here" - named `EventDispatch`.
+When a new `SynapseData` is created, it is blank except for the fact that it knows its `caster`.
+It still has no tiles to target (`targets` is an empty vector), and is on the first step of its execution (`step` is `0`).
+As it "rolls" down the list of `Axiom`s, it will accumulate `targets` - tiles where the spell effect happen.

 ```rust
 // spells.rs